Updated: Mar 31

 But he was determined to do it again, and in particular to ride again with his wife.
 So he started with therapeutic riding sessions and doing exercises which I prepared for him.
 He kept at it, and within 2 years he was riding on the trot, and now he is cantering independently and riding with wife again!

 Ashley (therapeutic riding): The majority of our riders here in Kamloops have autism.
 One moment that stands out was going up to a young rider who just completed an exercise.
 With her biggest smile she gave me a huge high-5, and her mom started crying because she was so proud of her daughter.

 Another young girl said to me, 'if it wasn’t for you guys, I wouldn’t be able to focus in school'.
-She is taking what she gets in riding, then uses in another area of life, and that’s something we see all the time with our riders.
+She's taking what she gets in riding, then uses it in another area of life, and that’s something we see all the time with our riders.

 Sharolyn (equine-based therapy): A great way to get involved in any of these as a participant is to go on the BCTRA website, find riding groups in your area, and send a message.

 Most centres would be very happy to do an orientation if someone is interested.
 One of the stumbling points is that parents are often nervous about their child riding a horse, and meeting with the coaches and watching a session is a great way to ease these nerves.

 Spencer van Vloten is the editor of BC Disability.
 To get in touch, send an email to firstname.lastname@example.org!